 When Is an Irrevocable Trust a Good Idea?

-You might consider an irrevocable trust if you have specific assets that would benefit from one.
 Many people set up this type of trust for estate and tax purposes.
-Since you’re rescinding ownership of certain assets – as they’re now in the trust – you’re no longer liable for estate tax.
-If a home in the trust produces income, you’re not required to pay the taxes on that, either.
-Simply put, it’s a way to save money on your tax bill.
+Because you rescind ownership of certain assets to the trust, you’re no longer liable for estate tax.
+If a home in the trust produces income, you’re not required to pay taxes on that, either.
+Simply put, it’s a way to avoid tax liability.

 An irrevocable trust may also limit your estate’s vulnerability to creditors.
-If you die in debt, your assets can be sold off to creditors to pay them off.
-If you want to pass along your estate to your heirs, like your children, an irrevocable trust might help.
-You’ll no longer own the estate – the trust does – which means it’s safe from creditors and legal judgments.
+If you die in debt, your assets can be sold to creditors for payment.
+If you want to pass your estate to your heirs, like your children, an irrevocable trust may help.
+You’ll no longer own the estate, as the trust now will.
+This means it will be protected from creditors and legal judgments.

 Another key advantage is avoiding probate, the legal process of settling an estate.
-Probate can be time-consuming, costly, and subject to public record, which may not align with your privacy preferences.
-Assets placed in an irrevocable trust bypass probate entirely, ensuring a smoother and quicker transfer of wealth to beneficiaries.
+Probate can be time-consuming, costly and subject to public record, which may not align with your privacy preferences.
+Assets placed in an irrevocable trust avoid probate entirely, ensuring a smoother and quicker transfer of wealth to beneficiaries.

-One important note: Irrevocable trusts are not only for the very wealthy.
-Many types of people with many different financial situations can benefit from using an irrevocable trust.
+One important note: irrevocable trusts are not only for high-net-worth individuals.
+Many types of people in various financial situations can benefit from using an irrevocable trust.

 Irrevocable Trusts vs. Revocable Trusts